AliRezaJoodi/Electronics_Modules/PowerSupply_CurrentLimiter_PNP-Transistor/README.md

-## Current Limiter
+## Current Limiter With PNP Transistor

-Note: An example that limited to 250mA
+Note: An example that limited to 30mA

 ### Folders and Files Description
 It has included: